- Shared norms and values: We co-create and revise our lab norms, values, procedures and policies based on shared aspirations.

 - Lowering walls: We are committed to doing our part to remove unwarranted barriers into science and within science and to fostering a diverse scientific community.

-- Life outside of science: We believe that the well-being of each individual derives both from scientific pursuits in the lab and a fulfilling personal life outside of the lab, i.e. a healthy work/life balance.
+- Life outside of science: We believe that the well-being of each individual derives both from scientific pursuits in the lab and a fulfilling personal life outside of the lab, i.e. a healthy work/life harmony.

 - Availability: The PI’s ears are open to your professional and personal concerns.
 He is committed to helping you achieve your goals.